Players (2012 film): Casting

 Rumours circulated that Mukesh had been dropped, due to the poor commercial business of his Lafangey Parindey (2010), although it had been a profitable venture.
 He later slammed the rumours saying "Arrey issme real ya unreal status ki kya baat hai?
 (There is no question of real and unreal status) It's sad that I am giving clarification on this when the fact is that I am already preparing for my role.
 The film is pretty much on and I am also not going anywhere".
 As Basu was approached, she immediately agreed after she read the script and was "blown away" by it.
 She had previously worked with Abbas-Mustan in her debut film Ajnabee (2001) and in Race (2008).
-Veteran actor Vinod Khanna made a comeback since his cameo appearance in Dabangg (2010), and was chosen to play a small but key role as the mastermind of the heist over the likes of other Indian senior actors Amitabh Bachchan, Rishi Kapoor and Dharmendra.
+Vinod Khanna made a comeback since his cameo appearance in Dabangg (2010), and was chosen to play a small but key role as the mastermind of the heist over the likes of Amitabh Bachchan, Rishi Kapoor and Dharmendra.
 Aftab Shivdasani was hired to play a guest cameo appearance.

 It was Abbas Mustan's first time working with all the actors except for Basu and Deol, who they had previously cast together in Ajnabee.
 The latter in five films, along with Johnny Lever who has played minor roles in all but two of their films.
 It was also the second pairing of Bachchan and Kapoor, who reunited after Delhi-6 (2009).
 Bachchan had also worked with Basu and Sikandar Kher (son of actors Anupam Kher and Kirron Kher) in Dhoom 2 (2006) and Khelein Hum Jee Jaan Sey respectively.